perpetualCreations/FORESIGHT/README.md

 Flexible Flask web application for defining front-end interfaces in a JSON file.

-Made originally for managing ARBITER, with prospects for usage in future BRIAH-layer applications.

 Featuring basic password logins, powered by the Flask-Login project.

 ## 3rd-Party Assets